authify/authify-api/README.md

 **`AUTHIFY_JWT_EXPIRATION`**
 How long should a JWT be valid (in minutes).
 Defaults to 15.
 Too small of a value will mean a lot more requests to the API; too high increases the possibility of viable keys being captured.

+**`AUTHIFY_VERIFICATIONS_REQUIRED`**
+Allows disabling the requirement for email verifications for user signups. **NOT RECOMMENDED FOR PRODUCTION!** This should be used only if public signups are disabled (which is not yet implemented) or for integration testing.
+Simply set this environment variable to `'false'` (as a string) and Authify will not enforce verifications (making them optional).

 ## Usage and Authentication Workflow

 ### Generating an SSL Certificate